-Helsinki has nearly 40 public libraries and numerous scholarly libraries.
-These safe havens of civilisation offer food for the soul also for architecture and history enthusiasts.
-Here we present our six most beautiful libraries.
+Helsinki has 38 public libraries, numerous scholarly libraries and two mobile libraries (yes!).
+These safe havens of civilisation offer food for the soul, but some also some amazing features for the architecture and history buffs.
+Here are some of Helsinki’s most beautiful libraries.
+Just some.
+There are plenty more!

-Finland takes libraries seriously, the love for reading reflects strongly in their culture.
+Helsinki takes libraries seriously and the love for reading reflects strongly in the city’s everyday culture.
 The Finns are ranked as some of the most literate people in the world, as well as some of the most prolific users of libraries.
 There is also a lot of historic significance that libraries hold amongst the Finns.
 Every library, whether new or old has a personality of its own and holds a significant position in the cultural scene in Helsinki.
+But some shine over others in the way they were designed.

-Oodi – a new central library for Helsinki opened on the fifth of December 2018, a day before Finland marks its 101st anniversary as an independent country.
+Oodi, Helsinki Central Library opened in 2018, a day before Finland marked its 101st anniversary as an independent country.
 Described as the nation’s birthday gift to its citizens, the 17,250 sq m library has been designed by Finnish architecture firm ALA Architects.

 Next to Senate Square and Helsinki Cathedral you will find one of the most significant buildings in Helsinki that conceals within it a breathtakingly beautiful temple to science.

-The National Library of Finland is the biggest and oldest scholarly library in Finland.
-It is also one of the University of Helsinki’s biggest independent institutes.
+The National Library of Finland is the largest and oldest scholarly library in Finland.
+It is also one of the University of Helsinki’s greatest independent institutes.
 It is responsible for the collection, description, preservation and accessibility of Finland’s printed national heritage and the unique collections under its care.
 These collections include over three million books and periodicals.

 The building was designed by Carl Ludvig Engel and completed in 1840.
 Engel combined in a unique way classical themes with references to the ancient world.
 The symmetrical placement and the layout of the library halls were derived from the bathhouses of the Roman Emperor Diocletian, while the façades were arranged according to Classical temple architecture.